 After the war, cookie sales increased, and by 1948, a total of 29 bakers were licensed to bake Girl Scout Cookies.

-In 1951, Girl Scout Cookies came in three varieties: Sandwich, Shortbread, and Chocolate Mints (now known as Thin Mints).
-With the advent of the suburbs, girls at tables in shopping malls began selling Girl Scout Cookies.
+In 1951, Girl Scout Cookies came in three varieties: Sandwich, Shortbread, and Chocolate Mints (now known as Thin Mints®).
+With the rise of the suburbs in postwar America, girls began selling Girl Scout Cookies at tables in shopping malls.

-Five years later, flavors had evolved.
-Girl Scouts sold four basic types of cookies: a vanilla-based filled cookie, a chocolate-based filled one, shortbread, and a chocolate mint.
+Five years later, Girl Scouts were selling four basic types of cookies: a vanilla-based filled cookie, a chocolate-based filled one, shortbread, and a chocolate mint.
 Some bakers also offered another optional flavor.

 By 1966, a number of varieties were available.
-Among the best sellers were Chocolate Mint (now known as Thin Mints), Shortbread, and Peanut Butter Sandwich cookies.
+Among the best sellers were Chocolate Mint, Shortbread, and Peanut Butter Sandwich cookies.

 Girl Scout Cookies for sale during the 1970s included Thin Mints, Peanut Butter Sandwich/Do-si-dos®, and Shortbread/Trefoils® cookies, plus four additional choices.